runnerdave/papercut/README.md

 #Problem description
-To reduce printing waste, a school is implementing PaperCut and will charge for printing as follows:
+To reduce printing waste, a school is implementing a printing solution and will charge for printing as follows:

 Paper size A4, job type single sided:
   * 15 cents per black and white page